adoptingbitcoin/2023/content/speakers/CarlosG.md

 img: carlos.png
 ---

-Education leader for Satoshi's Bookstore at Mastering Lightning Network.
+Education leader for Satoshi's Library at Mastering Lightning Network.
 Web Developer, and entrepreneur and co-founder of Sy Energy, a startup for the electrical industry in Mexico.